Call and Book Your Hotel Now!

-Validity of visa:
+The validity of the visa:

 Transit (single and multiple-entry): valid for a maximum of 5 days per entry, including the day of arrival.
-Visas cannot be extended and a new application must be made each time.
+Visas cannot be extended, and a new application must be made each time.

 Please note: The information contained in this website is for general information purposes only.
 Any reliance you place on such information is therefore strictly at your own risk.
 Please contact your nearest embassy for accurate, up-to-date information.